Discover the many talented artists that live in your community

 You will discover all types of artists who work with paint, ink, clay, fine stones, wood and glass to create original pieces of art.

 The tour is organized by a group of volunteers working with Your Arts Council, Cornwall & the Counties.
-The brochure showcasing the locations is available here.
+The brochure showcasing the locations for 2022 will be available here.
 Our website and Facebook page further explain the possibilities of this annual event.
 Late-joiners to the tour can be located through the website where the map of the sites and biographies of artists are available.
 On the site you can also find our proud sponsors.

 Take two days to visit our area and the artists’ studios.
 To visit each location is to visit all corners of this great region.